 Lack Of Qualified System

-A large percentage of workers are not aware of the Internet of Things, according to prominent industry experts.
-Similar polls have shown that the system requires specialists in embedded data, electronics, Big Data, and Internet of Things security.
+Prominent industry experts have found that many workers lack awareness of the Internet of Things.
+Similar polls have indicated that specialized knowledge in embedded data, electronics, Big Data, and Internet of Things security is essential for the system.

 Uncertainty In ROIs